 Employees of Kentile Floors are considered at increased risk of asbestos exposure from the company’s products, which could occur during various stages of the manufacturing process.
 Similarly, other employees and occupations within the industry may have dealt with Kentile’s flooring products.

-Homeowners were another group at special risk because of the continual interaction with these contaminated products.
-Damage to Kentile’s flooring products, including improper repairs or home construction projects, could result in asbestos exposure.
-Any damage on these products should be handled with extreme care.
-The homeowner, carpenter, tiling installer or other worker should seek out medical attention and professional removal of the flooring material should occur.
+Homeowners are another group at risk because of the continual interaction with these contaminated products.
+Damage to Kentile’s flooring products during improper repairs or home construction projects can result in asbestos exposure.

 View our resources for patients and familiesGet Help Today